Directed quantum communication: Conclusions

-\emph{Conclusions.}-- We have found that quantum communication requires us to direct signals.
-We characterize the ability of media to sustain directed quantum communication in terms of the scaling of the transmitter and receiver needed to maintain a non-zero quantum channel capacity.
+We have found that quantum communication requires us to direct and collect sufficiently much of the signals into the receiver.
+This makes it possible to characterize the quantum information transport in media in terms of the scaling of the transmitter and receiver region needed to maintain a non-zero quantum channel capacity.
 For single-particle transmission in an $n$-dimensional Heisenberg XY-model, a scaling of $\delta^{n/3}$ is sufficient.

-To directly determine the optimal scalings of general physical media, e.g., solid state systems or optical lattices, appears rather challenging.
-A more realistic scenario would be to estimate these in terms of other material properties.
-For this it would be important to approach more realistic settings and include, e.g., Anderson localization, thermal noise, and decoherence.
+It is an open question how the scalings of general physical media, e.g., solid state systems or optical lattices, depends on various aspects of the dynamics, especially if we incorporate more realistic settings and include, e.g., Anderson localization, thermal noise, and decoherence.
+To directly determine the optimal scalings appears challenging, but estimates for sufficient scalings appear tractable.

-In this Letter we have made the tacit assumption that a sequence of transmissions can be described as independent and identically distributed (iid) repetitions of a single transmission.
-If the medium in some sense relaxes back to its initial state after each transmission, this approximation is justifiable, as the scaling does not take into account the time it takes to transmit signals, and we thus can make sufficient delays between subsequent transmissions.
-However, if one would wish to determine the transmission per time unit, rather than per channel use, the iid assumption may not be useful, e.g., as the number of excitations in the medium potentially increases for rapidly repeated transmissions.
-While the iid assumption is natural for many information theoretic tasks, it appears to be less suitable in various physics contexts (e.g., for entanglement in critical systems \cite{Eisert}).
-For the information transmission problem in particular, and the application of information theoretic tools to physics in general, it thus appears desirable to use formalisms that do not require the iid assumption \cite{Noniid}.
+In this investigation we have made the tacit assumption that a sequence of transmissions can be described as independent and identically distributed (iid) repetitions of a single transmission.
+If the medium in some sense relaxes to its initial state after each transmission, this approximation is justifiable, as the scaling does not take into account the time it takes to transmit signals, thus allowing sufficient delays between subsequent transmissions.
+However, if we wish to determine the transmission per time unit, rather than per channel use, the iid assumption may not be useful, e.g., as the number of excitations in the medium potentially increases for rapidly repeated transmissions.
+Techniques that go beyond the iid assumption \cite{Kretschmann05,Bayat08,Giovannetti09,Datta09} could potentially be applied in this case.